jo3-l/notes/history/civil-rights-in-us/mccarthy.md

 > [!summary]
 > Joseph McCarthy was an American senator who instigated the "Red Scare" in the late 40s and early 50s.
 In his position as the head of the Committee on Government Operations, he launched baseless investigations into communist infiltration of the US government.

-# Early life and career
+# Early Life and Career

 - Joseph McCarthy was born November 14, 1908 near Appleton, Wisconsin
 - Served as circuit judge for three years
 - Enlisted in US Marine Corps in WWII
 - Won Republican nomination for the Senate in 1946 and was elected that autumn

-# Rise to national spotlight
+# Rise to National Spotlight

 - In Feb 1950, at an appearance at the Ohio County Women's Republican Club in West Virgina, McCarthy claimed he had a list of 205 members of the Communist Party "working and shaping policy" in the State Department
 - Senate investigation found no evidence to substantiate McCarthy's claims